July 4 Celebrations: Here's A List Of Fireworks Shows Happening In Metro Detroit

 The Parade Co., is the local nonprofit that organizes the Ford Fireworks each year.

-“We look forward to our return to downtown Detroit and the Detroit River in 2022,” the Parade Co. website says.READ MORE: Moderna Increasing Production For Its COVID-19 Vaccine, Pledges 3 Billion Doses By 2022
+“We look forward to our return to downtown Detroit and the Detroit River in 2022,” the Parade Co. website says.READ MORE: Detroit Area Residents Clean Up After Flooding Hits Region

 In Wayne County, the Lake Erie Metropark Fireworks hit the skies on July 3.